 The official name of the viewpoint is Teletubbies Hill, but sometimes it’s called by its Indonesian name, Bukit Teletubbies, which has the same meaning.

 I honestly wasn’t expecting too much from this place based on the reviews I had seen online, but since I went during the rainy season (January) the hills were bright green and looked awesome.

-Best Time To Visit Teletubbies Hill
+Best Time To Visit The Teletubbies

-The key to enjoying this viewpoint is to come here during or just after the rainy season, between the months of December and March (roughly).
-April may be green too, but I can’t say for sure.
+The key to enjoying this viewpoint is to come here during or just after the rainy season, when the hills will be a perfect green color.

 How To Get To Teletubbies Hill

 The hills are located on the southeast side of Nusa Penida island.